arbal/ansible-role-zsh_antibody/README.md

 ------------------

 This role was created in 2020 by [Ian Cleary](https://iancleary.me).

+It was derived from the MIT licensed [gantsign/ansible-role-oh-my-zsh](https://github.com/gantsign/ansible-role-oh-my-zsh) and [gantsign/ansible_role_antigen](https://github.com/gantsign/ansible_role_antigen).

+> I prefer to use antibody, so if you prefer antigen, please use the above antigen repo!

 Inspiration for the structure of this repo came from [Jeff Geerling](https://github.com/geerlingguy/ansible-role-nginx).